 The manufacturing sector is expected to continue growth at 60.8 points in July, while the services sector is expected to record 60.5 points.

 The Reserve Bank of Australia will hold its policy meeting on Tuesday, with no changes expected.
 In the previous meeting, the bank hopefully declared its intention to slow down asset purchases if the economy continues to surprise.
 However, the new pandemic lockdowns may change the scene for the RBA.

 So, the bank will probably stick to a cautious and neutral tone this time and despite recent inflation data.
 Data released last week showed that annual inflation rose 3.8% in Q2, compared to 1.1% rise in the previous quarter.
 Quarterly data also beat expectations and rose 0.8%.
-Core inflation, that excludes food and fuel data, rose 1.6% annually and 0.5% quarterly.
-Recent inflation surge may freshen expectations for the Reserve Bank of Australia to consider policy tightening actions sooner.
+Core inflation, which excludes food and fuel data, rose 1.6% annually and 0.5% quarterly.
+The recent inflation surge may freshen expectations for the Reserve Bank of Australia to consider policy tightening actions sooner.
 However, given the heightened Covid restrictions, the economic outlook remains uncertain.

 BoE to hold on the Neutral Stance